Moonlight-Panel/Moonlight/README.md

 > - Complete UI redesign
 > - A modular feature system to enable and disable features
-> - A plugin system to modify extisting features in terms of their behavior and UI
+> - A plugin system to modify existing features in terms of their behavior and UI
 > - Customizable theming that lets you style Moonlight exactly how you want
 > - Improved error handling
 > - A diagnostic system to quickly identify and resolve issues faster